rseanhall/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-enumresourcenamesexw.md

 The enumeration search can include both an LN file and its associated .mui files.
 It can be limited to a single binary module of any type.
 It can also be limited to the .mui files associated with a single LN file.
 By specifying an LN file for the <i>hModule</i> parameter and a nonzero <i>LangId</i> parameter, the search can be limited to the unique .mui file associated with that LN file and language.

 For each resource found, <b>EnumResourceNamesEx</b> calls an application-defined callback function <i>lpEnumFunc</i>, passing the name or the ID of each resource it finds, as well as the various other parameters that were passed to <b>EnumResourceNamesEx</b>.
+The passed name is only valid inside the callback - if the passed name is a string pointer, it points to an internal buffer that is reused for all callback invocations.

 If a resource has an ID, the ID is returned to the callback function; otherwise the resource name is returned to the callback function.
 For more information, see <a href="/windows/win32/api/libloaderapi/nc-libloaderapi-enumresnameproca">EnumResNameProc</a>.